-Below, we have attempted to answer some of the most frequently asked questions we receive about trees in the city (these responses link back to our adopted Tree Strategy and are based on policies held within this document.)
+Below, we answer some of the most frequently asked questions we receive about trees in the city.
+These responses link back to our adopted Tree Strategy and are based on policies in the document.

-Tree Officers conduct regular inspections of trees, making sure they’re in a healthy and safe condition for our residents and visitors as well as maximising the positive benefits the Urban Forest provides.
+We conduct regular inspections of trees, to make sure they’re in a healthy and safe condition.

 When will a tree be pruned next?

 We manage our trees on a three yearly maintenance cycle, within which we will inspect the trees to ensure they are in a safe and healthy condition, order tree works if necessary and conduct necessary minor pruning.